roopzRMC/facebook-marketplaces-recommendation-ranking-system/README.md

 ## Docker Image build

-To maintain comaptibility with the cuda optimised version of pytorch and torchvision the ```FROM python:3.9``` docker image is selected
+To maintain compatibility with the cuda optimised version of pytorch and torchvision the ```FROM python:3.9``` docker image is selected

 So that the app is appropriately self-contained, a working directory ```WORKDIR /app``` is intantiated